Boost Your Curb Appeal with 4 Doable DIY Projects

-Grow a Garden
+2. Grow a Garden

 Don’t underestimate the appeal of an lush-yet-manicured property.
 Even if your home is sitting on a small suburban plot of land, you can still beautify the yard you have:

-• Incorporate color by planting seasonal flowers, and ridding the yard of weeds.
+- Incorporate color by planting seasonal flowers, and ridding the yard of weeds.

-• Mulch planting beds—the wood chips will promote garden growth as well as prevent weeds from sprouting.
+- Mulch planting beds—the wood chips will promote garden growth as well as prevent weeds from sprouting.

-• Remedy dead areas of the lawn by laying down sod.
+- Remedy dead areas of the lawn by laying down sod.

-And don’t feel limited to keeping your greenery in the yard!
+- Son’t feel limited to keeping your greenery in the yard!
 Window box installations can add a touch of classic curb appeal.
 Available in a variety of materials, sizes, and styles, there are options for every price range, making this an easy project you can achieve in an afternoon.

-Invigorate the Entry
+3. Invigorate the Entry

 Your entrance should make visitors feel comfortable and truly welcome.
 Inspect your entry, starting with the flooring.
 Fasten loose boards in wood floors, fill any cracks or corners of concrete, and repaint any areas as necessary.

 Greet potential buyers with accents that are simple yet sophisticated, in order to appeal to the widest variety of people.
 Statement house numbers and a distinctive mailbox can offer the perfect finishing touches for a memorable entrance and exit.

-Color with Care
+4. Color with Care